kszenes/tocPDF/README.md

 This will fetch all the necessary dependencies for running the program as well as install the CLI.

-(Program will be packaged in the future and uploaded to pypi.)

 ## Usage
 The program must be provided with the path to the PDF file that you wish to bookmark as well as the first and last page of the table of contents in the PDF.